Just Like Home

 There are two great patriots in Scottish history - William Wallace (aka "Braveheart") and Robert the Bruce.
 Wallace pretty much started the intial war against the English while Bruce finished the job after Wallace's excruciating execution.

-the B&B when we returned to Stirling, we headed straight to the big Tesco store we had passed the night before while searching for restaurants.
+passed the night before while searching for restaurants.
 Tesco is a cross between a Walmart superstore and a Sam’s Club.
 The one we shopped at in Budapest was one of the biggest stores I have ever been in and sold everything.
 This one in Stirling was only half as big, but crammed an incredible amount of merchandise inside.
 We naturally migrated to the food department where we were sorely tempted by some fabulous prices on beer and wine.
 Forsaking that we instead looked for condiments and spices that we can’t find at home.
 At the Budapest Tesco I bought some paprika paste in a tube that was delicious on grilled burgers.
 I couldn’t find it here but I did find a chili paste that turned out to be nearly as good.

 In the bakery section we spotted some strange pre-packaged party cakes including Top Gear theme and Dr. Who themes.
 With my birthday the next day Gail asked if I wanted a cake with Clarkson, Hammond and May on it.
-I wanted more than just a forkful of cake for $20, so
+I wanted more than just a forkful of cake for $20, so I got a much bigger and undecorated chocolate one.

 Our Scottish Explorer Passes included entrance to Stirling Castle.
 We were among the very first people to walk inside that day.

-We needed our first tank of gas and drove over to the Tesco gas pumps.
+and drove over to the Tesco gas pumps.
 I was very careful to pull up to the diesel pump.
 After having much trouble trying to get the pump to accept any of our credit cards, I had to go to the cashier and pay cash in advance.

 Our choice for dinner tonight was a much less stressful choice.
 On our protracted drive all around town the previous night we had passed by an interesting looking pub three times.
 Back in my room later that night I looked through some of the brochures Laura provided and saw that Whistlebinkies